A Natural History of the Unionidae Mussels

 ACID MINE DRAINAGE

 Some streams in the Lower Susquehanna River Watershed lack river mussels for self-evident reasons.
-Those waterways to the north and northeast of Harrisburg that originate in anthracite coal fields run red brown with acid mine drainage—pure poison to aquatic creatures, particularly bivalves whose calcium carbonate shells dissolve in low pH water.
-An obvious example of the effects of the severity of this pollution can be found in the case of Swatara Creek.
-After originating in mining areas of western Schuylkill County, it supports no significant life at all during its run through the hills of the Ridge and Valley Province.
-Fish, mussels, and other fauna inhabit the Swatara only downstream of its confluence with Little Swatara Creek, a diluting tributary that drains a portion of the dolomite-rich Great Valley through which the Swatara flows along most of the remainder of its course to the Susquehanna River.
+Those waterways to the north and northeast of Harrisburg that originate in Pennsylvania’s anthracite coal fields run red brown with acid mine drainage—pure poison to aquatic creatures, particularly bivalves whose calcium carbonate shells dissolve in low pH water.
+A conspicuous example of the effects of this pollution can be found in the upper reaches of Swatara Creek, one of the lower Susquehanna’s largest tributaries.
+After originating in the southern mining fields of western Schuylkill County, the Swatara supports a limited diversity of aquatic life during its run through the hills of the Ridge and Valley Province.
+Despite some treatment of acid mine drainage near its source and buffering by inflow from numerous small tributaries in the valley between Blue and Second Mountains, a functional ecosystem with sustainable populations of fish, mussels, and other fauna inhabits the Swatara only downstream of its confluence with Little Swatara Creek, a diluting tributary that drains a portion of the dolomite-rich Great Valley through which the waterway flows along most of the remainder of its course to the Susquehanna River.

 INVASIVE SPECIES